Community Engagement Assistant (Part-Time)

 • Assisting with marketing and PR campaigns for STNJ events and programs

-• Social Media content creation (Facebook, Twitter, Instagram, LinkedIn)
+• Social Media content creation

-• Assisting with Community Engagement initiatives
+• Assisting with grassroots marketing efforts

 • Assisting with various STNJ history projects including research and archives